MicrosoftDocs/customer-insights/ci-docs/audience-insights/suggested-segments-activity.md

 1. Go to **Segments** > **Suggestions (preview)** and look for the segment in the **Activity based suggestions** section.

 1. Select **Refresh suggestions** to refresh the suggestions while keeping configured attributes.
-Or select **Edit attributes** to modify the configured attributes.
+Or select **Edit suggestions** to modify the configured attributes.
 The system will rerun the AI model, generate segment suggestions based on the latest data, and replace the current suggestions.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]